Brett-Tanner/Journal/2024/Sep_24.md

   - [] When finding by SSID, make them select food allergy or not in addition to first seasonal or not
 - [] Look into setting up emails for our new domains

+### Expo prep

+- Add an API on the LMS to receive form submissions & email Nakagawa san
+  - [] Allow it to receive requests without auth/CORS issues
+- [] Write custom popover API js since Apple can't be bothered adding new HTML features

 ### Leaving prep

-- [] Add ability to delete areas
 - [] Add ability for admins to create admin accounts to LMS
-- [] Write custom popover API js since Apple can't be bothered adding new HTML features
+- [] Figure out how to get the splash/login working with just an image/picture tag rather than bg-image
 - [] Finally figure out how to get swap working on EB docker
-- [] Figure out how to get the splash/login working with just an image/picture tag rather than bg-image
 - [] Will need to change the child switcher links to point at new invoice path
 - Get Jayson credentials
   - [] AWS
   - [] New company docker
-  - [] Comapny github
+  - [] Company github
   - [] Company cloudflare
 - Move stuff I've been hosting to company accounts
   - [] Cloudflare wiki